 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or timer on your phone or downloading a reminder app.
 A kitchen timer can work, too.

 Stopping Synthroid doesn’t cause withdrawal.
-With withdrawal, you have unpleasant symptoms when you stop taking a drug that your body has become dependent upon.
-But you shouldn’t stop taking Synthroid unless your doctor approves this first.
+With withdrawal, you have unpleasant symptoms when you stop taking a drug that your body has become dependent on.
+(With drug dependence, your body needs the drug to feel like it usually does.)
+But you shouldn’t stop taking Synthroid unless your doctor recommends it.
 Stopping the drug can cause symptoms of the condition you’re taking it for to come back or get worse.

 Stopping Synthroid can also affect other medical conditions you have or other medications you take.
 For example, the dosage of certain diabetes drugs may need to be adjusted after stopping Synthroid treatment.
 This is because Synthroid can make certain diabetes drugs less effective.